 The concept is similar to when you buy pan roasted fish in a restaurant, and the recipe will work on a lot of firm fish including trout, coho, arctic char, halibut, haddock, bass, and sea bass.
 In a restaurant the chef sears a fillet of fish in a thin layer of very hot oil in a frying pan until it is golden brown and crispy on both sides.
 But this is not usually enough to cook it throughout so she puts the pan in a hot oven for a few more minutes.
 The method is called pan roasting.
 You can do this at home, but, unless you have a really strong exhaust fan, there is a good chance you will fill the house with smoke and a strong fish smell that can take days to expunge.
 The solution: Do it on your grill!
 No fishy smell in the house, and you can sear and roast all at once.

 The first key to the plan is a well seasoned cast iron griddle or cast iron frying pan.
+I like the Lodge griddle linked above because it doesn't have grease grooves like most, so the oil stays on the flat surface.
 I suppose a regular frying pan will do, but I've never tried it.
 High heat is another key to this recipe, and cast iron is a great conductor and retainer of heat.
 If it has been used often, and has only been wiped clean and never cleaned with a scouring pad or strong detergent, it has a non-stick surface called seasoning.
 Because the flavors of fish can become embedded in seasoned cast iron, you may want to dedicate this griddle/pan to fish.
 Don't worry, you aren't being extravagant.
 You will use this recipe so often you can justify this single-tasker.

 The second key is good fish.
 Freshness is paramount.
 Fish can get pretty stinky pretty fast if they are not stored at ideal humidity and temp.
 The best method for storing fish is right on ice.
 And I don't mean in a pan on ice, or on plastic wrap on ice.
 The ice is wet, the pan is not.
 When you see a fishmonger storing the fish on ice, you see a merchant who is willing to throw out costly ice every night to insure you get the best.